maclong9/dotfiles/readme.md

 > [!NOTE]
 > Before running you must install [Xcode CLI Tools](https://stackoverflow.com/a/9329325) on macOS and `curl` on Void.
 >
-> If on a Linux Distribution other than void, please alter the package manager, package names and system name in their respective locations.
+> If on an unsupported os, please add to or change `sripts/install.sh`, `initialise.yml` and `setup/systems/*.yml` to cefrect the operating sytem you've chosen.

 ## Todo